 She blew air out of her nose and turned to the computer screen.
 She began typing furiously.

 “I want an address.”

 “No idea.
 I haven’t been here in twelve years.”

 I had the exact address written on my phone and on a paper in my backpack, but I had not memorized it.
+Frankly, I was worried about opening either.
+I didn’t want an excuse for her to seaech them.
+I had heard about how thorough these searched were.
+The idea of having a warrant wasn’t an option.
 As her voice began to rise with frustration, my patience was thinning.

 “With who are you staying?”